Aliases for ACTA1 Gene

 GeneCards Summary for ACTA1 Gene

 ACTA1 (Actin, Alpha 1, Skeletal Muscle) is a Protein Coding gene.
-Diseases associated with ACTA1 include intranuclear rod myopathy and myopathy, congenital, with fiber-type disproportion.
-Among its related pathways are Akt Signaling and ERK Signaling.
+Diseases associated with ACTA1 include nemaline myopathy 3, autosomal dominant or recessive and myopathy, congenital, with fiber-type disproportion.
+Among its related pathways are Sertoli-Sertoli Cell Junction Dynamics and Development Slit-Robo signaling.
 GO annotations related to this gene include structural constituent of cytoskeleton and myosin binding.
-An important paralog of this gene is ACTB.
+An important paralog of this gene is ACTL9.

 UniProtKB/Swiss-Prot for ACTA1 Gene